0xA2/0xA2.github.io/_posts/2020-07-30-Reverse-Engineering-Pokemon-Save-Files.markdown

 		<li>Implement the algorithm</li>
 		<li>Make the changes we want to the save file</li>
 		<li>Run the algorithm with the modified file to get the updated checksum value</li>
-		<li>Switch the previous checksum value with the new one</li>
+		<li>Switch the previous value with the new one</li>
 	</ul>
-	According to Bulbapedia the checksum bytes should be at 0x0CF2A-0x0CF2B for the first small block and 0x4CF2A-0x4CF2B for the second.
+	According to Bulbapedia the resulting bytes should be at 0x0CF2A-0x0CF2B for the first small block and 0x4CF2A-0x4CF2B for the second.
 We can confirm there are two different pairs bytes in our "A" and "B" files at addresses 0x4CF2A-0x4CF2B (again the first block is still unused because we only saved once):</p>
 <p></p>
 <img class="center" src="/assets/images/checksum.png">
 <p></p>